High precision heavy-boson-jet substructure with energy correlators: Constraining and from symmetries

 The Sudakov peak originates when the EEC shape function is evaluated in the region $\bar z \rightarrow 1$.
 Consequently, the position of the peak in the boosted frame can be deduced from the relation

 The largest contribution arises from a leading-order, on-shell $Z$ decay into two equal-energy partons, which gives the approximate relation

 where $\beta$ and $\gamma$ denote the velocity and Lorentz $\gamma$-factor of the $Z$ boson.
-This relation holds independently of the magnitude of the boost and so is applicable throughout the $e^+e^-$ implementation of the observable.
+This can be solved to find $z_{\rm peak} \approx 1/\gamma^2$ which holds independently of the magnitude of the boost and so is applicable throughout the $e^+e^-$ implementation of the observable.
 In the large-boost limit,

-leading to the simple ``rule of thumb'' $z_{\rm peak} \approx 1/(\beta\gamma)^2$.
+leading to the simple ``rule of thumb'' $\chi_{\rm peak}/4 \approx (M_Z/P_T^Z)^2$.

-Boosting the $Z$ boson compresses features from their rest-frame angular positions to smaller angles, following the approximate relation $z_{\rm feature} \approx z^{\rm rest~frame}_{\rm feature}/(\beta\gamma)^2$.
+Boosting the $Z$ boson compresses features from their rest-frame angular positions to smaller angles, following the approximate relation $z_{\rm feature} \approx z^{\rm rest~frame}_{\rm feature}/\gamma^2$.
 However, integration over the distribution of allowed boosts smears rest-frame features in the boosted frame. \Fig{OPAL_split_up} illustrates this effect.
 The left panel shows the OPAL EEC measurement at the $Z$ pole, where error bars are omitted and the curve is interpolated.
 It has been divided into ten segments, each colour coded.
-The right panel shows the resulting $\Sigma_{\rm ee}$ for $Z$ bosons with a boost of $\beta \gamma = 1.5$ (i.e. $\sqrt{s} \approx 329~$GeV).
+The right panel shows the resulting $\Sigma_{ee}$ for $Z$ bosons with a boost of $\beta \gamma = 1.5$ (i.e. $\sqrt{s} \approx 329~$GeV).
 The black dotted curve is the full result, whilst the solid/dashed coloured curves show the contribution from each individual rest-frame segment.
-As expected, each segment provides a dominant contribution to $\Sigma_{\rm ee}$ at $z_{\rm segment} \approx z^{\rm rest~frame}_{\rm segment}/(\beta\gamma)^2$.
+As expected, each segment provides a dominant contribution to $\Sigma_{ee}$ at $z_{\rm segment} \approx z^{\rm rest~frame}_{\rm segment}/\gamma^2$.
 However, each segment also exhibits a substantial tail to the right.
 We have observed numerically that, in the large-boost limit, this tail approximately follows a power law:

 The region to the right of the peak consists solely of these tails and therefore obeys the same approximate power law.

 It is evident from \fig{OPAL_split_up} that the peak itself is dominated by the deeply back-to-back region.
 In the rest frame, this region is governed by the transition from perturbative Sudakov resummation to a non-perturbative scaling law describing free-hadron correlations.
 Consequently, non-perturbative effects in the distribution are expected to be largest at the peak.
 This is reflected in the size of the theory uncertainties in figures.~\ref{fig:eeZZboosts},~\ref{fig:ppZjet},~\ref{fig:ppZjetBackground}, which are largest at the peak.
 By contrast, the slope to the left of the peak below the half width is dominated by Sudakov resummation, where analytical control is strongest.
 Above the half width and as the slope transitions into the peak, power corrections to the perturbative calculation become larger.
 In this region, the power corrections which are missing from the analytical calculations are expected to suppress the spectrum facilitating the transition into the non-perturbative free-hadron correlations.
 Consistent with this expectation, we do observe that the theory curves consistently overestimate this region by a small fraction when compared to the event generator curves whilst the boosted OPAL data finds closer agreement.